Boris Johnson comes down against onshore wind power in energy row splitting cabinet

 Prime minister hails ‘potential’ of offshore wind and nuclear power – but not land-based turbines

--Boris Johnson has come down against onshore wind farms in the cabinet row which has delayed the publication of his energy security strategy.
+Boris Johnson has come down against onshore wind farms in the cabinet row which has delayed the publication of his energy security strategy.

-His comments are likely to horrify environmentalists who believe that the development of onshore wind power is a vital part of the UK’s move towards net-zero carbon emissions by the 2050 target.
+His comments dismayed environmentalists who believe that the development of onshore wind power is a vital part of the UK’s move towards net zero carbon emissions by the 2050 target.

+Environment think tank Green Alliance said it was “absolutely bizarre” to seemingly exclude one of the UK’s cheapest energy sources from the nation’s future power mix.

-The prime minister had been reported to be leaning towards business secretary Kwasi Kwarteng’s push for a relaxation of planning rules to allow more onshore turbines, in the face of opposition from ministers including Jacob Rees-Mogg.
+The prime minister had been reported to be leaning towards business secretary Kwasi Kwarteng’s drive for the relaxation of planning rules to allow more onshore turbines, in the face of opposition from ministers including Jacob Rees-Mogg.

 But giving evidence to a parliamentary committee today, he singled out offshore wind farms as a priority for the UK’s future energy supplies.
 And he underlined the fact that he was drawing a distinction with developments on land by repeating the word “offshore”.

+It is now almost a month since Mr Johnson promised an energy security strategy “in the coming days” in order to help wean the UK off reliance on Russian oil and gas, ease cost of living pressures and step up the drive for net zero.
+It is regarded as crucial to break the deadlock over onshore wind in time to allow the document to be released next week, ahead of the purdah in the run-up to May’s local elections.

-Setting out his plans to step up home-grown energy production in his long-delayed strategy, Mr Johnson told the Commons Liaison Committee: “In the UK we have failed for a generation to put in enough long-term supply and it’s been one of those colossal mistakes.
+Setting out his plans for the long-delayed strategy, Mr Johnson told the Commons Liaison Committee: “In the UK we have failed for a generation to put in enough long-term supply and it’s been one of those colossal mistakes.

 “Renewables are fantastic and offshore wind – and I stress offshore wind – I think has massive potential.
 But so does nuclear.”

+And Danny Gross, energy campaigner at Friends of the Earth, said Mr Johnson “cannot afford” to ignore onshore wind if he is serious about dealing with the energy crisis.

+“On average it takes six years to develop an onshore wind farm, compared with 28 years for new oil and gas fields,” Mr Gross said.
+“Johnson’s energy review must focus on unlocking the nation’s huge renewable potential, and this must include ending the unfair planning rules that hamper onshore wind.”

-Mr Johnson said he wanted to accelerate the regeneration of nuclear power in the UK, telling MPs that new-style small nuclear reactors (SMRs) being developed by Rolls Royce could be on-stream by the end of the 2020s.
+Mr Johnson said he wanted to accelerate a new generation of nuclear power in the UK, telling MPs that new-style small nuclear reactors (SMRs) being developed by Rolls Royce could be on-stream by the end of the 2020s.

 But he said that fossil fuels would remain part of the country’s energy mix, both as part of the transition to renewable sources and as an element in the production of hydrogen energy.

-He insisted that the ambition to put the UK on the path to net-zero “has not been adulterated or lost at all”.
-But despite the UK’s decarbonisation promises at the COP26 summit last year, he said it would be “very useful” to continue oil and gas exploration in the North Sea.
+He insisted that the ambition to put the UK on the path to net zero “has not been adulterated or lost at all”.
+But despite the UK’s decarbonisation promises at the Cop26 summit last year, he said it would be “very useful” to continue oil and gas exploration in the North Sea.

+Mr Johnson told MPs he could not claim that new nuclear reactors would be producing electricity “in the next couple of years”.

+But he added: “We’ve got to be looking at big-ticket nuclear solutions – Sizewell and other projects – but we’re also going to be looking at small modular reactors.

 Register for free to continue reading